OrDrumbox v2 User Manual

 | Retrig | 1–16 | 1 | Number of retrigger sub-hits |

-| Step | 1–16 | 1 | Spacing between retrigger hits |
+| Rate | 1–16 | 1 | Spacing between retrigger hits |

 | Eucl | 0–16 | 0 | Euclidean fill: adds N evenly-spaced sub-hits between this note and the next |

-| Proba | 0–1 | 1 | Probability for retrig, euclidian, and arp sub-notes (1 = 100%) |
+| Prob | 0–1 | 1 | Probability for retrig, euclidian, and arp sub-notes (1 = 100%) |

 Euclidean fill: Adds N evenly-spaced notes between this note and the next note in the track, creating complex rhythmic patterns.